Board of Directors

 Charlie Wakeem / Treasurer

-A native El Pasoan and a lifelong resident of El Paso’s West Side, Charlie Wakeem is retired from owning and operating a furniture business for 27 years.
-A 1966 business graduate of Texas Western College (now UTEP), Charlie is presently active in property investment and management.
+A 1966 business graduate of Texas Western College (now the Univeristy of Texas at El Paso), Charlie Wakeem is now retired from owning and operating a furniture business for 27 years.
+Mr. Wakeem is presently active in property investment and management.
 He has served as a club president and assistant district governor in Rotary International and is currently serving on several City of El Paso Boards and Committees, including the Open Space Advisory Board, which he chairs.
-As president (2003- ) of the Coronado Neighborhood Association, he led the fight against the development of Resler Canyon, which Frontera now owns.
+As president of the Coronado Neighborhood Association, he led the fight against the development of Resler Canyon which Frontera now owns.

 Cynthia Hoffmann / Secretary